How can I help?

 4. Healthy Fats for Liver Support

 Good fats reduce inflammation and promote heart health.
-Best sources:
+Best sources: Including liver-friendly fats and antioxidants in your daily meals is part of choosing the best foods for liver transplant recovery.

 • Olive oil, avocados, nuts